 The Public Health Leadership Program (PHLP) is dedicated to preparing public health practitioners for leadership positions.
 We participate in SOPHAS, the Schools of Public Health Application Service.
-Applicants for all MPH programs submit a SOPHAS application and a UNC Supplemental application.
+Applicants for all MPH programs–except the Online Master of Public Health (MPH@UNC)–must submit a SOPHAS application and a UNC Supplemental application.
 International applicants can find additional information here.

-The SOPHAS application for all MPH Tracks will open around September 1st (the UNC Supplemental application opens approximately 2 weeks later).
-For Certificate applications, see individual pages for deadlines.
+The SOPHAS application will open around Sept.
+1. The UNC Supplemental application opens approximately two weeks later.

 Check out our Gillings Program Search (GPS) for prospective students.
 The GPS provides a search option for our Gililngs’s degree and non-degree programs, as well as the ability to drill down to an overview of each program’s quick facts and related information about how to apply.
 Begin the application process: click link(s) below to view the requirements and procedures that apply to you.
 See our tuition and fees page for related information.

 Master of Public Health (MPH) Programs > Show Details